B2C Rebranding Trust Design UI & UX User Testing Conversion Optimization Data Analysis

 Desktop · Tablet · Mobile

-Rather than simply scaling layouts, I adjusted hierarchy, spacing, and interaction density based on the context of use.
-Priority actions were kept easily reachable on smaller screens, while secondary information was progressively disclosed to reduce visual noise.
-This approach ensures usability and clarity across devices while maintaining visual consistency and brand integrity.
+Rather than scaling layouts down, I adjusted hierarchy, spacing, and interaction density based on context of use.
+Priority actions stay within easy reach on smaller screens; secondary information is disclosed progressively to reduce visual noise, without sacrificing consistency or brand integrity.